Northrop F-5: South Vietnam / Vietnam

 In June 1967, the US donated the surviving aircraft of 10th FCS USAF to South Vietnam.
-The president of South Vietnam had asked the US for F-4 Phantoms, but these were in high demand and the Republic of Vietnam Air Force (RVNAF) was flying only ground support missions, operating only Douglas A-1 Skyraider attackers at that point.
-In addition, the North Vietnamese Air Force was not sending aircraft over South Vietnam.
+The president of South Vietnam had asked the US for F-4 Phantoms, but these were in high demand, while the Republic of Vietnam Air Force (RVNAF) was flying only ground support missions, operating only Douglas A-1 Skyraider attackers at that point.
+In addition, the North Vietnamese Vietnam People's Air Force (VPAF) was not sending aircraft over South Vietnam.
 Hence the RVNAF did not require an aircraft with advanced air to air capabilities (like the F-4).
 A dedicated RVNAF unit was formed – the 522nd Fighter Squadron.
+The RVNAF flew F-5A/B, F-5C (ex Skoshi Tiger aircraft), RF-5A and later F-5E.
+In 1972, with assistance from the US; the RVNAF received F-5As from Iran and Taiwan to build up their inventory before a cease-fire was signed.

-When South Vietnam was overrun by NVA forces on 30 April 1975, approximately 877 aircraft were captured by the communists.
-Of that number, 87 were reported as F-5As and 27 were F-5Es.
+248 RVNAF aircraft were flown out of South Vietnam to Thailand during the Fall of Saigon in 1975.
+At least 25 F-5Es were reclaimed by the US, while one F-5B was transferred to Thailand.
+North Vietnam captured approximately 877 aircraft, of which 87 were reported as F-5As and 27 were F-5Es.

 In November 1975, the Vietnamese government gave the Soviet military an opportunity to select captured US equipment for research and intelligence purposes.
 A complete F-5, along with two complete spare engines, spare parts, and ground support equipment, were loaded onto a Soviet cargo ship.
 Several other F-5s were later transferred by Vietnam to the USSR, Poland and Czechoslovakia.

-The Vietnam People's Air Force (VPAF) reportedly used 41 F-5s operationally.
+The VPAF reportedly used 41 F-5s operationally.
 Others were decommissioned and put on display at museums in Vietnam.
 The 935th Fighter Regiment of the VPAF 372nd Air Division became the only unit in the world to simultaneously fly both the MiG-21 and F-5.
 The type was used for combat by the VPAF, in ground–attack sorties against the Khmer Rouge.

 Gradually, a lack of critical spare parts in Vietnam caused initially by a US embargo and later by termination of manufacturing and dwindling stocks – grounded the remaining F-5s.
-However, in May 2017 it was reported that the VNAF was considering upgrading particular systems in some retired aircraft, in order to put them back into service.
+However, in May 2017 it was reported that the VPAF was considering upgrading particular systems in some retired aircraft, in order to put them back into service.